Bitcoin-like cryptocurrency used to buy home in Tukwila, likely a first for Seattle-area market

 Bitcoin and other cryptocurrencies are digital funds that fluctuate in value daily, and are produced in limited numbers using software, without involvement of a bank, government or central authority.
 They can be used directly to buy things electronically when the seller is willing to accept them as payment.
 In other cases, like with the Tukwila home sale, it can be cashed out like stock and converted to regular U.S. cash.

-Kuo said his entire down payment came from profits he made since June while trading cryptocurrency, which the recent college graduate puts nearly all of his spare income into.
+Kuo said his entire down payment came from profits he had made since June while trading cryptocurrency, which the recent college graduate puts nearly all of his spare income into.
 He said he started out with a $4,500 investment.

 It took Kuo a while to get final approval from his mortgage lender — providing a paper trail of his cryptocurrency assets proved difficult because the digital funds don’t come with anything akin to a regular bank statement.
 But the deal wound up going relatively smoothly in the end.

-The real estate brokers on both sides of the sale and the mortgage loan officer had never dealt with a bitcoin or cryptocurrency transaction before and were initially skeptical and confused.
+The real-estate brokers on both sides of the sale and the mortgage-loan officer had never dealt with a bitcoin or cryptocurrency transaction before and were initially skeptical and confused.

-“(Kuo) said ‘cryptocurrency‘ and it was just, whoosh, right over my head,” said Nelya Calev of John L. Scott, who represented the buyer.
+“(Kuo) said ‘cryptocurrency’ and it was just, whoosh, right over my head,” said Nelya Calev of John L. Scott, who represented Kuo.
 “A lot of it was so foreign, I’d pop up awake at 2 in the morning and go, ‘Uh!
-What if this goes wrong?”
+What if this goes wrong?’ ”

 “There was a lot of panic,” she said.
-“But really it was not necessary.”
+“But really, it was not necessary.”

 The main concern from the husband and wife selling the home, who didn’t know much about cryptocurrency either, was whether the money was actually real, said the seller’s broker, Allan Ponio of Marketplace Sotheby’s International Realty.
 Calev said Ponio initially “wasn’t crazy about the whole idea.”